ankur-vunet/vunet-docs/vunet-docs/docs/NG-User-Guide-Sample-Content/Resource-Management.md

 # Resource Management
 :::info
-This chapter is compiled by downloading markdown directly from google docs.
+This chapter is compiled by downloading markdown directly from google docs
 - md file will be downloaded with images as base 64 encryption.
    - The resolution of images seems poor.
 - TOC can be deleted.